Homological mirror symmetry for functors between Fukaya categories of very affine hypersurfaces: Introduction

 In some sense, homological mirror symmetry (HMS) is an under-specified problem: there may be many possible equivalences between two categories, some of which clearly involve making choices.
 For instance, many proofs of HMS proceed by matching endomorphism algebras of chosen collections of generators on the $A$-side and $B$-side.
 How do we nail down a particular distinguished HMS equivalence?
 One answer is that we should ask that HMS intertwines naturally-defined functors on the A-side and B-side.
 Such results have previously appeared in the literature: see for example \cite{AndrewJeff, Andrew, Nadler,Catherine, HackingKeating}, and work in progress by Cannizzo-Azam-Lee-Liu; in addition, it has long been known (starting with \cite{elliptic_curve, Fukaya}) that mirror symmetry for abelian varieties respects monoidal structures.

-The example that will be most relevant to us is mirror symmetry for anticanonical divisors in toric varieties: it is known by work of various authors \cite{Abouzaid_toric1, Abouzaid_toric2, FLTZ, Andrew, Kuwagaki,Zhou-ccc} that for a toric variety $X$ (satisfying some assumptions such as those listed in \S \ref{subsec:terms} below) there is a Landau-Ginzburg mirror $((\CC^{\ast})^n, f)$ so that there is a quasiequivalence
+The example that will be most relevant to us is mirror symmetry for anticanonical divisors in toric varieties: it is known by work of various authors \cite{Abouzaid_toric1, Abouzaid_toric2, FLTZ, Andrew, Kuwagaki,Zhou-ccc} that for a toric Fano variety $X$ (satisfying some assumptions such as those listed in \S \ref{subsec:terms} below) there is a Landau-Ginzburg mirror $((\CC^{\ast})^n, f)$ so that there is a quasiequivalence

-where here $\scr{W}$ denotes the partially-wrapped Fukaya category and $f$ is a Laurent polynomial (see \S \ref{subsec:terms} for details).
+where here $\scr{W}$ denotes the (split-closure of the twisted complexes over the) partially-wrapped Fukaya category, $\mathrm{Coh}$ denotes the (dg-derived) category of coherent sheaves, and $f$ is a Laurent polynomial (see \S \ref{subsec:terms} for details).
 Moreover, it was shown \cite{BenVivek, Zhou} using microlocal sheaf methods that the very affine hypersurface $H = f\inv(0)$ is mirror to the toric anticanonical divisor $i_D: D \hookrightarrow X$.
-Combined with the comparison theorem of \cite{GPS3} between microlocal sheaves and the Fukaya category, this entailed an equivalence
+Combined with the comparison theorem of \cite[Theorem 7.22]{GPS3} between microlocal sheaves and the Fukaya category, this entailed an equivalence

 Moreover, there is a commutative diagram \cite[Example 7.25]{GPS3}: